 Either you choose to clean up the flooded basement yourself or hire a professional, health and safety measures should be taken as a priority.
 Regardless of the magnitude of the flood catastrophe, it’s highly recommended to consult with an (IICRC) certified water damage restoration expert.
 Flood Tech and most Water Damage Services Companies offer free 24/7 telephonic or on-site emergency water damage consultation.

-The following below are guidelines and note-taking steps when dealing with a flooded basement, your notes will be helpful information when consulting with a water damage cleanup and restoration professional or your insurance provider.
-If encountering hazards dont risk cleaning up the flooded area until it’s mitigated and assessed by an expert and safe to do so.
+The list below will allow you to answer all the critical questions you will most likely be asked to answer/perform when consulting with a water damage cleanup and restoration professional or your insurance provider.
+If encountering hazards, dont risk cleaning up the flooded area until it’s mitigated and assessed by an expert and safe to do so.

 Basement Flooding catastrophe is a definite concern.
-From small to an extremely flooded basement, either severity will require the help of a few important tools and supplies noted below this article but in retrospect of the water damage, property catastrophes are a delicate remediation process and should be handled by a water damage restoration professional.
+From small to an extremely flooded basement, either flood incident will require the help of a few important tools and supplies noted below.
+However, you should be aware water damage property catastrophes are a delicate remediation process and should be handled by a water damage restoration professional.
 Performing your flooded basement clean-up after a flood is a challenging task and has health implications, to say the least.
 If you are going to attempt the task yourself make sure you read this whole article thoroughly especially the above section of this article titled (Top 3 Risks of a Basement Flood and the hidden dangers you can’t see) there are a few key things to keep in mind when it comes to safety and full recovery.

-Time is of the essence and imperative to do a thorough and proper Basement cleaning in the fastest possible time.
-You also have to make sure the affected area is completely dry (that includes areas that you can’t normally or easily access).
-Once this is done properly and you have verified that the place is properly dried and decontaminated, you can begin the cleanup process.
+Time is of the essence, especially when you are required to do a thorough and proper Basement cleaning in the fastest possible time.
+You have to make sure the affected area is completely dry (that includes areas that you can’t normally or easily access).
+Once this is done properly and you have verified that the place is properly dried and decontaminated (through the use of specialized detection devices), you can begin the cleanup process

-The basement cleaning process is the most crucial and challenging one.
-If your incident relates to an unfinished basement, the cleanup process is much easier and is a DIY job unlike finished basements can be tricky and does require experience.
+The basement cleaning process is a challenging but crucial step.
+If your incident relates to an unfinished basement, the cleanup process is much easier.
+This is when a DIY job could be sufficient.
+However, unlike an unfinished basement which is fully open and exposed down to the bare walls, finished basements can be tricky and require the right knowledge and experience.
 You need to use proper equipment (which can usually be rented by a water damage restoration company daily).
 You also need proper assessment equipment to ensure the walls are not wet and the cleanup was done successfully.
 There is a science to water damage that must be thoroughly understood and requires extensive training which only professional remediation specialists can perform.
-On finished basements, the water can get within the structure of the walls and if not accessed for drying Mould can generate and spread.
+On finished basements, the water can get within the structure of the walls and if that buried moisture is not accessed for drying, Mould can spore and spread beyond the affected area.
 It is usually safer and often cheaper (in the long run) to hire a professional service provider to perform this task quickly and properly.